 After accomplishing some big milestones, she was looking for her next adventure.
 She tried a few different careers within the beauty industry that were pivotal experiences, shaping who and where she is now.
 She began working for a PR Beauty firm where she refined her organization, media, and marketing skills.
 She went from an Account Executive for Eastern Canada with a top makeup brand to managing thirty brands and a large group of beauty advisors for a top Canadian department store.
 After being in retail, learning some serious business and artist management skills, it was time to really focus and put all her energy into her own business!

 Eryn always had “Eryn Shannon Makeup and Hair” as her freelance side business throughout her career.
 She decided to put everything into her freelance hair and makeup business, focusing on the bridal industry.
 She already had a steady flow of consistent business and referrals.
 What would happen if she advertised, marketed, and put her PR skills to work?
 Within one year, her business boomed!
-She became so busy that she looked for assistance from her fellow hair and makeup artist friend to take on more clients.
-Both Corrie and Eryn became so booked up with weddings, editorial shoots, and travel, and they knew there was a huge opportunity to expand together as a team.
-They collaborated and created a brand called Covet & co., a finely curated collection of on-location hair and makeup artists.
+She quickly became so busy that she looked for assistance and has now hired over 20 artists and service over 150 weddings per year along with editorial and commercial shoots.

 See Eryn’s work below: